 Preventing Finickiness

-For all of these reasons, I feed my cats a large variety of different companies.
+For all of these reasons, I feed my cats a variety of brands and proteins.
 I look for companies that use animal protein for the majority of the ingredients, not fillers like rice, soy, and corn.
 As obligate carnivores, cats need animal protein as their primary source of nutrition.
-The first 5 ingredients say a lot about a product.
+Labels can be intimidating so look at the first 5 ingredients.
+That's what's going to make up the majority of the product.